jackhuo-unc/jackhuo-unc/README.md

 ## Heyo 👋😀

-I'm Jack - I study computer science and mathematics with a minor in physics at UNC-Chapel Hill, trying to understand how the world works and how its problems can be solved.
+I'm Jack - I study computer science and mathematics with a minor in physics at UNC-Chapel Hill, trying to understand how the world works and how its problems could be solved.

 Rest of page under construction 👷‍♂️🚧🏗️.
 Thanks for stopping by!